chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

            [2, 0, 0]])

 .. warning::
-    At present, no metric in :mod:`sklearn.metrics`
+    At present, no metric in :mod:`xlearn.metrics`
     supports the multiclass-multioutput classification task.

 Target format